meridianlabz/Flex/README.md

 **Flex** is a responsive Joomla template built from scratch.
 You can use it as a starting point for designing your very own Joomla (version 3.0+) template that will adjust automatically to both large and small screens.

+## How To Use
+To use the Flex template in your joomla site, simply do the following:

+- Clone this repository
+- Go to your joomla administrator backend (http://yourwebsite.com/administrator)
+- Browse to the extensions install section
+- Install "flex.zip" ...found inside your cloned Flex repository
+- Set "flex" as your default template

 ## Tutorial
-Check out the tutorial about building a responsive Joomla template from the ground up.
+Hey guess what...
+There's a comprehensive tutorial about building a responsive Joomla template from the ground up.
 Link coming soon...
 *[How to design a responsive template for Joomla using Foundation.]()*

 #### Hope you like the tutorial
 If you found this tutorial useful, you can...
-Send me some **Bitcoin** at address: *** 1BPNChzpms5BmcKp169Rs8P2Q8QEeDzRY6 ***
+Send me some **Bitcoin** at address: **1BPNChzpms5BmcKp169Rs8P2Q8QEeDzRY6**

 ---